muhammad-usman-108/ai21-sdk/README.md

 4. **Question Answering**: These models can answer questions based on provided context or general knowledge.

+## How to Use
+1. Create an account and Sign In: https://studio.ai21.com/
+2. Go into the Profile and Click on API key.
+Copy the API key and we will use it to authenticate your account.

 ## Installation

 You can install this package using npm or yarn.